spryker/spryker-docs/docs/scos/user/features/202204.0/shopping-lists-feature-overview/shopping-lists-feature-overview.md

 ## Current constraints

 We do not support product options in Subtotal of the Shopping Lists.
 For example, a shopping list includes 3 office chairs, each of them cost €15.
 The subtotal will show €45 for 3 items.
 But if we add a product option, for example, gift wrapping for €5 each to these three office chairs, the subtotal should display €60 (€15/chair + €5/gift wrapping * 3).
-However, the shopping list will display just the product price - €45.
+However, the shopping list will display just the product price—€45.

 ## Related Business User articles